lwang-astro/PeTar/README.md

 - [data filename prefix].[index]: the snapshot files, the format is the same as the input data file.
 In the help information of _petar_ commander, users can find the definitions of the columns and header
 - [data filename prefix].esc.[MPI rank]: the escaped particle information, first lines show column definition
 - [data filename prefix].group.[MPI rank]: the information of new and end of groups (binary, triple ...), since the items in each row can be different because of different numbers of members in groups, there is no universal column headers.
 It is suggested to use petar.data.gether first to separate groups with different numbers of members into different files.
 Then use the python tool _petar.Group_ to read the new files.
-- [data filename prefix].[s/b]se.[MPI rank]: if BSE is switched on, the files record the SSE and BSE events, such as type changes, Supernovae, binary evolution phase changes.
+- [data filename prefix].[s/b]se.[MPI rank]: if BSE based code is switched on, the files record the single and binary stellar evolution events, such as type changes, Supernovae, binary evolution phase changes.
 Each line contain the definition of values, thus can be directly read.

 Before access these files, it is suggested to run _petar.data.gether_ tool first to gether the separated files with different MPI ranks to one file for convenience.
 This tool also separate the few-body groups with different number of members in xx.group files to individual files with suffix ".n[number of members in groups]".